api3dao/old-api3-docs/docs/airnode/v0.4/grp-providers/tutorial/quick-deploy-gcp/README.md

 ## Deploy

-Make sure Docker is running and then execute the deployer image from the root of the `quick-deploy-demo` folder.
+Make sure Docker is running and then execute the deployer image from the root of the `quick-deploy-gcp` folder.
 A `receipt.json` file will be created upon completion.
 It contains some deployment information and is used to remove the Airnode.